unmtransinfo/CausalKnowledgeTrace/README.md

 ### Node Categories and Colors

-The application uses a simplified three-category system:
+The application uses an optimized three-category system:

 - **Exposure** (Bright Orange-Red): Variables marked as [exposure] in the DAG
 - **Outcome** (Bright Blue): Variables marked as [outcome] in the DAG
 - **Other** (Gray): All other variables in the DAG

-This simplified system focuses on the causal structure rather than detailed medical categorization.
-You can customize the categorization logic by modifying the `categorize_node` function in `shiny_app/modules/node_information.R`.
+This system uses vectorized operations for fast processing of large graphs while maintaining the original color scheme.

 ## Installation and Running